lauringlab/variant_pipeline/README.md

 	* automated tests (mostly python)

 * tutorial
-		* a directories needed to run the tutorial found below.
+		* a directories needed to run the tutorial.
+Instructions can be found in tutorial.html.

 ## Workflow summary
 ![variantPipeline workflow image](doc/workflow.png)